 - “I will sign.”
 You also do not want to sign any legal documents, such as a medical release or general release settling your claim, without having an attorney first review the document.
 You could be giving up important rights, such as the right to pursue claims under other coverages you have.

 Unless your accident was a minor one with no injuries and minor damage to your vehicle, you should consult with an attorney before contacting your insurance company.
 If you need to make a claim, your attorney may want to contact your insurance adjuster for you or take over the communications soon after you report your claim so that you don’t make a mistake.

-If you or a loved one was injured in an accident caused by a negligent driver, call our experienced legal team today to schedule a free consultation to learn how we can assist you.
+If you or a loved one was injured in an accident caused by a negligent driver, you need to speak with our experienced legal team as soon as possible.
+Contact us online or call us directly at 866.299.0558 to schedule a free consultation to learn how we can assist you.